 Life takes twists and turns, ups and downs, and you never know what road you will take, or where it will lead you.
 Meet Sally.
 Tom did, and his life was never the same again.
 Neither was Sally’s.

-With its beautiful full-paged coloured illustrations, by Mario Jamora, Sally (Chipmunka Publishing, UK, 2015), is the heartwarming story of the unexpected friendship between a teenaged boy and a homeless woman showing the extreme necessity of compassion and acceptance for one another, especially in times of suffering or isolation.
+With its beautiful full-paged coloured illustrations, by Mario Jamora, Sally (Chipmunka Publishing, UK, 2015), is the heartwarming story of the unexpected friendship between a teenaged boy and a homeless woman, showing the extreme necessity of acceptance, compassion & empathy for one another, especially in times of suffering or isolation.
 We are never truly alone.
 This is a story that demonstrates the strong connection between mental illness and homelessness.
 Sally was written for youth to adult in 2005 during my difficult battles with mental illness.
 It is a story for any age.